Mike Slinn

 Installation

 Jekyll_plugin_support is packaged as a Ruby gem.
-If your custom plugin will reside in a Jekyll project’s _plugins directory, add the following line to your Jekyll plugin’s Gemfile.
+If you want to write a custom Jekyll plugin that will reside in a Jekyll project’s _plugins directory, add the following line to your Jekyll plugin’s Gemfile.

 Gemfile